srobo/kitbook/kit-transport/packaging.md

 ## Packaging Info

 * Kits should generally be shipped in the while 18l Really Useful Box \(RUB\).
 * All parts of the kit should be suitably protected either in Jiffy bags or bubble wrap.
+The Return Shipping Pack includes a new set of jiffy bags.
-* Batteries **must** be placed inside the charging bag.
+* Batteries **must** be placed inside a small brown jiffy bag and the jiffy bag placed inside the charging bag.
 * In general no more than two batteries should be shipped in each RUB \(to ease shipping restrictions\).
 * Damaged batteries must not be shipped.
 * Any empty space in the box should be filled with paper or bubble wrap.
 No packing peanuts; They're messy.
+The Return Shipping Pack includes sufficient paper.
-* The box should be sealed with cable ties and high quality tape over the handles \(not selotape or insulating tape\).
+* The box should be sealed with cable ties and, if available high quality tape over the handles \(not selotape or insulating tape\).
+The Return Shipping Pack includes cables ties, but no tape \(as it's difficult to obtain a tiny roll of high quality tape\).

 ## Return Shipping Pack